-Now, let’s look at this example through a mindfulness lense.
+Now, let’s look at this example through a mindfulness lens.
 The first part of understanding mindfulness is to pay attention.
 This means simply noticing all the physical, emotional and psychological responses, in a particular way.
 It means to look at the situation with mental calmness or equanimity.
 It can also mean to look at the situation through the lens of your highest aspiration, such that you always approach each situation with dignity, respect, compassion, or whatever you aspire toward.

 Without judgment means letting go of your mind’s natural tendency to label things as good or bad.
 Going back to the example, you probably hold judgments against your opposing counsel, and perhaps even towards yourself.
 You might tell yourself things like “stop being so weak!”